Mogli12/AIVehicleExtension/README.md

 # AIVehicleExtension for Farming Simulator 2017

 ## Status
-Minimum patch level is Farming Simulator 2017 patch 1.3.1, but patch 1.4 is supported as well and I do not test it with patch 1.3.1.
+Minimum patch level is Farming Simulator 2017 patch 1.3.1, but patch 1.4 is supported as well.
+I only test it with patch 1.4.4.
-This project is still in a very early beta stage.
+The core path finding engine ("AutoSteeringEngine") is working now and most turn maneuvers seem to work quite well.
+I moved many settings into a new settings GUI.
 I publish it in GitHub because I need the backup and versioning support from GitHub.

 ## Motivation
 I do not like maps with rectangular fields.
 But driving a combine harvester plus the tractor with trailer is a bit tedious in SP mode.